 - how they will manage and deliver the improvements;

-This information goes into the eventual BID Company business plan which is voted on by all those who would have to pay.
+This information goes into the eventual BID Company business plan which levy-paying businesses had the opportunity to vote on in November 2018.

-The health of the retail and tourism economies is very much intertwined, not just for visitors, but for local people and the success of businesses they work in.
-The Yorkshire Coast BID will bring together two hugely important areas of the local economy that may have worked in isolation in the past.
+The health of the retail and tourism economies is very much intertwined, not just for visitors, but for local people and their businesses.

-Residents recognise that the Yorkshire Coast is a healthy location in which to live.
-It also provides a focal point and a function for services as well as jobs and opportunities in the visitor economy.
-Those visiting the Yorkshire Coast come for our stunning coastline and our amazing attractions but they also spend money in hotels, shops, restaurants and cafés.
+Those visiting the Yorkshire Coast come for our stunning coastline and our amazing attractions, but they also spend money in hotels, shops, restaurants, and cafés.

-By bringing together these two sectors the offer to residents and visitors can be greatly improved and work towards cultivating an economy that thrives 365 days of the year.
+By bringing together these two sectors, the offer to residents and visitors can be significantly improved and work towards cultivating an economy that thrives 365 days of the year.

-The initial BID process lasts for a maximum of 5 years and must be able, at the end of that period, to demonstrate how it has benefitted the businesses that have funded it.
+Yorkshire Coast BID will be in place for 5 years, and by the end of that period, we will clearly show what has been funded along with the relevant outcomes to demonstrate how it has benefitted the businesses that have funded it.

 Towards the end of the BID’s 5 year term the consultation process will restart and a further business plan will be created.
-Levy payers will once again vote on it, and only a successful Yes vote would secure a further 5 years.
+Levy payers will once again vote on it, and only a successful Yes vote would secure an additional five years.

 The delivery of the BID will be managed by a not-for-profit company managed by an elected Board of Directors chosen from the businesses that pay the Yorkshire Coast BID levy.